-Trump hits 'very dumb' O'Rourke in Texas rally, as Ukraine inquiry intensifies
+Trump rally in Dallas marked by enthusiasm, in sharp contrast to chaos in Minneapolis

-President Trump was headlining a campaign rally on friendly turf in Dallas on Thursday, just hours after Energy Secretary and former Texas Gov. Rick Perry announced he would soon step aside amid scrutiny from House Democrats conducting an impeachment inquiry.
+President Trump headlined a campaign rally on friendly turf in Dallas on Thursday, just hours after Energy Secretary and former Texas Gov. Rick Perry announced he would soon step aside amid scrutiny from House Democrats conducting an impeachment inquiry -- and a week after chaos and violence broke out at a Trump rally in Democratic-leaning Minnesota.

-A massive crowd gathered outside the American Airlines Center to watch the speech on a large screen, as the president launched into an extended critique of 2020 Democratic presidential candidates -- calling Beto O'Rourke "very dumb" for pushing to confiscate guns and tax religious institutions, and remarking that Joe Biden's family overtly profited from his political career.
+A massive crowd of approximately 30,000 gathered outside the American Airlines Center to watch the speech on a large screen, as the president launched into an extended critique of 2020 Democratic presidential candidates.
+He derided Beto O'Rourke "very dumb" for pushing to confiscate guns and tax religious institutions, and remarked that Joe Biden's family overtly profited from his political career.

 "Last week, a very dumb Democrat candidate for president -- that's the end of him in this state -- pledged to revoke the tax-exempt status of many churches and religious charities," Trump said, as boos rocked the arena.
 "And by the way, that was after, a few weeks ago, he said, 'Excuse me, we're gonna take your guns away.'" ...
 The flailer.
 You remember he was flailing all over the place?"